HELPR

 • Track crack growth over time, assuming cyclic pressure loading

-• Stress intensity factor calculations for both finite length elliptical and long, internal flaws based on analytic solutions
+• Stress intensity factor calculations for both internal and external (longitudinal) flaws based on solutions from API 579-1/ASME FFS-1

 • Failure assessment diagrams